Part 1: Setting up a Proxmox Cluster

 nano /etc/postfix/main.cf

-Add these lines to the very end of the file
+Add these lines to the very end of the file.

 relayhost = [smtp.gmail.com]:587